How can a scientist believe in God?

 Literal reading of the creation story in the Bible is completely alien to my experience of religion as a Catholic.
 Never have I thought of taking the creation in six days literally, and it definitely has not prevented me from becoming a scientist.
 Also most Protestants and Jews do not believe in a literal interpretation of the story.

 A common impression exists not just among non-believers, but also among believers, that a less literal interpretation of the creation story of the Bible was adopted only in the last two centuries, when the facts of science showed a literal reading to be untenable.
 However, this is false.
 Already in the fourth century, more than a millennium before the scientific revolution, St. Augustine, one of the most eminent Fathers of the Church, warned against a literal interpretation of the creation story.
 He held that the six days of creation should not be taken literally but instead formed a framework within which the narrative was told.
-This kind of
+This kind of literary framework view is shared by many theologians today and has gained wide acceptance (not all of world literature consists of history or fact books!).
+Also some Jewish scholars had adopted a non-literal interpretation already very early.

 The message of the creation story is not how the world was made, but that the world was made by God.
 It uses the familiar cosmology of its time to express this message.
 As Pope John Paul II reminded us, "the scriptures do not tell us how the heavens go, but how to go to heaven."